Montessori Home Engagement Course

 Students in the Montessori Home Engagement course will learn how to prepare themselves for the critical work of caring for clients, how to prepare the home environment for their clients, and how to prepare purposeful, enriching activities to help their clients continue to grow and engage with the world.
 The instructors will show students how to view their important, life-affirming work through a Montessori lens, which will improve their relationships, increase their knowledge, sharpen their skills, and double their success.

-Maureen Scudder and Mary Lou Cobb are partnering to deliver NCCAP's Montessori Home Engagement course prepared in partnership with the National Intergenerational Montessori Center at Crossway Community.
+Maureen Scudder and Mary Lou Cobb partner to deliver NCCAP's Montessori Home Engagement course prepared in partnership with the National Intergenerational Montessori Center at Crossway Community.
 Students may register for the course HERE.

 MONTESSORI & THE AGING